42-AI/bootcamp_machine-learning/day04/day04.md

 # Day04 - Regularization
-To day you will fight overfitting!
+Today you will fight overfitting!
 You will discover the concepts of regularization and how to implement it into the algortihms you already saw until now.

 ## Notions of the Day